aneuhold/dashboard/README.md

   - The result of thinking about this was that there wasn't really a way to do it without making the UI more complicated or ending up in a situation where the user would need to reorder tags on tasks for it to show up correctly.
   - The potential thought was making the order of tags matter to increasingly indent out sections or change the header map result

-### Known Issues

-- Safari on Mac or iOS currently shows a 500 when the page first loads.
-This seems to be an [issue in Webkit](https://github.com/sveltejs/kit/issues/7805).
-More specifically, webkit doesn't seem to be handling top-level awaits correctly.
-Top level awaits are only used in `bson` and a way couldn't quite be found to address that problem.

 ## Architecture

 ### Usage of Yarn 4.x